equs-python/__equs__.Python/week-0-introduction-to-python/00-introduction.md

  - `and`
  - `or`

 This list is not exhaustive, especially the compound operators.
+Pay special attention to the division operators, what implicit type conversion occurs in each case?

 ## *[Problem - 5 minutes] - Binary Logic*
 Distinguish between the `and` and `&` operator and the `or` and `|` operator.
 Consider the following cases: